 The median voter model states that given a number of propositions, the one closest to the center, or the more moderate proposal, will be the one that is selected.
 For instance, suppose Wilma champions a proposal that costs $600, Peter proposes a project that costs $500, and George proposes a project that costs $400.
 Again, using the paired choice voting method, where voters will first vote on 2 of the projects, and then compare the winner of that vote with the remaining project.
 If a $600 project and the $500 project are first presented, Wilma and George will vote for their own projects.
 However, because Peter voted for the $400 project, he is more likely to select George's model since that cost is closer to his own.
 When the vote is between the $500 project and $400 project, again Wilma will vote for the $500 project, because it is closer in cost to her favored project and George will naturally vote for his favored project, while Peter will vote for his own project.
 Hence, the project with a middling cost is the one selected.

 Although this median voter model is a simplification, it does explain why people choose moderate candidates.
 For instance, in the United States, both the Democrats and the Republicans have primaries, where party members tend to choose extremists from their party.
 Often, the candidates running in the primaries will portray themselves as being more extremist in their campaigning to satisfy the voters, since voting in the primaries is usually restricted to party affiliates.
 Thereafter, the winners present more moderate stances as a means to appeal to voters of the other party.
 Mitt Romney followed this plan to a tee in the 2012 U.S. presidential campaign, when, during the Republican primary against more conservative candidates, he asserted that he was "severely conservative", but after winning the Republican primary election, he switched back to the center to improve his chance of winning against Barack Obama.

-Interest Groups And Political Logrolling
+Interest Groups and Political Logrolling

 Of course, the true benefits and costs of a project are largely conjectural, so naturally, opinions differ as to what the government should do.
 However, some people want to influence a project in spite of what the public choice might actually be or what might be in the best interest of the economy and society in general.
-These people often feel strongly about a particular subject, and thus, form special interest groups that lobby legislators or the executive branch in favor or against a project.
+These people often feel strongly about a particular subject, and thus, form special interest groups that lobby legislators or the executive branch in favor or against specific projects.
 As they say, when money talks, Congress listens.